Safe Co-Sleeping with Your Baby – Benefits, Types and Guidelines

 Parents Shouldn’t Be Overly Tired

 Being a parent, especially with a young child, can make it challenging to get adequate sleep.
-In addition, those who have a sleep disorder such as sleep apnea could also feel more tired than usual since it can be difficult to obtain quality rest.
+In addition, those who have a sleep disorder such as sleep apnea could also feel more tired than usual12 since it can be difficult to obtain quality rest.

 Baby Should Only Share the Bed With a Parent

-Don’t Share With More Than One Person
+Don’t Bed-Share With More Than One Person

-Sleep On a Firm and Safe Bed Space
+Sleep On a Firm Bed

 Additional Safety Tips